holoviz/panel/doc/getting_started/core_concepts.md

 panel serve your_script.py --autoreload --show
 ```

-Once you run that command Panel will launch a server that will serve your app, open a tab in your default browser (`--show`) and update the application whenever you update the code.
+Once you run that command Panel will launch a server that will serve your app, open a tab in your default browser (`--show`) and update the application whenever you update the code (`--autoreload`).

 ## Development flow